natesasapan/natesasapan/README.md

 - ⚡ Fun fact **I love video games and basketball!**

+- **Due to the University of Georgia's Code of Conduct, I am not allowed to display my previous school projects.
+If you are an employer and would like to view these projects please do not hesitate to reach out to me on linkedin or through my email.
+Thanks!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/nate-sasapan-901115255/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="nate sasapan" height="30" width="40" /></a>